What can I do to help myself?

 Try to resolve stresses and worries

-Try to identify anything in your life that is causing you stress or worry that might be affecting your sleep.
+Try to identify anything in your life that is causing you stress or worry, as stress and worry affects one’s ability to and quality of sleep.
 For example, you may be worried about relationship problems or your financial situation.
-Or, you may be sleeping badly because you have a stressful job or take on too many responsibilities.
+Alternatively, you may be sleeping badly because you have a stressful job or are taking on too many responsibilities.

 Try a herbal remedy